OpenCoreData/ocdDocumentation/README.md

 Open Core Data (OCD) has been prototyping approaches to a scalable and easy to maintain architecture to expose scientific drilling data and to provide a pattern for the sharing of related data.
 The result of this work and research has arrived at the following key features

 1. Guidance based around FAIR principles as advocated by AGU Enabling Fair Data (<http://www.copdess.org/enabling-fair-data-project/>)
-2. Digital Object Architecture
+2. Digital Object Architecture  (see references in this sections)
-3. Data in Context through semantics
+3. Data in Context through semantics  (schema.org + extensions)

-The Open Core Data pattern is open by design and the digital object pattern means it can act as a digital object store to external services.
-This means that communities in a scientific drilling community can call and extend the objects locally.
-This approach is under discussion with Magic, Site Survey and Neotoma among others.
-The approach is not a single monolithic pattern but a distributed one allowing communities of practice with domain expertise to focus on value add activities while pulling objects and graph elements necessary either dynamically over the net or pulled locally.
-Local copies retain their provenance and links to their canonical authority.

 This approach implements the patterns of a global digital object cloud as defined in the Research Data Alliance (RDA)  references below.

-Open Core Data has brought both IODP and CSDCO data holdings together at opencoredata.org using a mix of local and community ontologies.
-These data have then be exposed following open data and LOD patterns with machine readable metadata and CSV for the Web (ref) data formats.
-A collection of API’s have been developed to allow use of this data in notebook environment like Jupyter and R which include spatial elements.
+A Digital Object (DO)  in this context is a simple byte stream.
+This might be a zip file, jpeg, movie, pdf or CSV document.
+Also, packages can be defined is a DO that references other DOs to form a data set.
+So, for example, a Frictionless Data Package manifest defined by a package.json would itself be a DO pointing to DO byte streams.
+Additionally, nothing stops this sequence so data catalogs of data sets could also be defined a DO.
+(See figure 1 below)

+> NOTE:   Another document has been made to define object metadata kernel approaches

 References: